St. John River campaign

 Under the naval command of Silvanus Cobb, the British started at the bottom of the river with raiding Kennebecasis and Managoueche (City of Saint John), where the British built Fort Frederick.
-Then they moved up the river and raided Grimross (Gagetown, New Brunswick), Jemseg, and finally they reached Sainte-Anne des Pays-Bas.
+Then they moved up the river and raided Grimross (Arcadia, New Brunswick), Jemseg, and finally they reached Sainte-Anne des Pays-Bas.

 The Acadian militia was led by French officer Charles Deschamps de Boishébert et de Raffetot and Acadian Joseph Godin dit Bellefontaine.
 There were about 100 Acadian families on the Saint John River, with a large concentration at Ste Anne.
 Most of them had taken refuge there from earlier deportation operations, such as the Ile Saint-Jean campaign.
 There were also about 1000 Maliseet.

 According to one historian, the level of Acadian suffering greatly increased in the late summer of 1758.
 Along with campaigns on Ile Saint-Jean, in the Gulf of St. Lawrence, at Cape Sable, and the Petitcodiac River campaign, the British targeted the Saint John River.